However you happened upon my blog I am thrilled to have you.

 - I am on a never ending quest to make this unconventional job path work.
 Having the opportunity to photograph for more cookbooks + magazines is hopefully in my future.

 I truly appreciate you stopping by.
 You keep me inspired.
-You have helped make my blog what it is.
+You have helped make this blog what it is.